docker/docs/datacenter/ucp/2.2/guides/user/services/deploy-app-cli.md

 ---
+title: Deploy an app from the CLI
 description: Learn how to deploy containerized applications on a swarm, with Docker Universal Control Plane.
-keywords: deploy, application
+keywords: ucp, deploy, application, stack, service, compose
-title: Deploy an app from the CLI
 ---

 With Docker Universal Control Plane you can deploy your apps from the CLI,